-Class Ranking and Grades^{7,8}
+Class Ranking and Grades 7,8

-All first-term courses are ungraded, and subsequent classes are graded honors/pass/low pass.
+All first-term courses are ungraded, and subsequent classes are graded honors/pass/low pass with the option to take classes credit/fail.
+Individual class rank is not computed.

 Grades for all degree students are: